abhinavgorthy25/nasscom-pd-abhinavgorthy/README.md

 ## Day 5: Final steps for RTL 2 GDSII using TritonRoute
 ### Routing Key Concepts:
-- Routing follows various algorithms and one among them is Lee Maze Algorithm that starts propagating like a wave and reaches the target and then back tracing is performed where a metal layer is routed from one point to another and then it acts like a blockage to the next routing step.
+- Routing follows various algorithms and one among them is the Lee Maze Algorithm that starts propagating like a wave and reaches the target and then back tracing is performed where a metal layer is routed from one point to another and then it acts like a blockage to the next routing step.
-- 	The Triton Route uses MILP (Mixed Integer Linear Programming : Panel Routing Concept) consists of two distinct routes, Fast Route – only between two layers and Detailed Route – intra layers.
+- 	The Triton Route uses MILP (Mixed Integer Linear Programming: Panel Routing Concept) and consists of two distinct routes, Fast Route – only between two layers and Detailed Route – intra layers.

 - Power Distribution Network
 Run the following command